 Consequently, the symbiotic ones may have trouble fulfilling their tasks concerning the immune system and breaking down food.

 So, what particular factors say that you have healthy gut communities, you may ask?
 Scientists are still trying to study the best indicators of having healthy gut communities.

 As research progresses, experts conclude that people who have many different microbes have better health and diet compared to those who have less bacterial diversity.

 Generally, we think about eating the fundamentals in our diets, such as vegetables and meats; however, a variation in cultural and personal levels can also affect our gut health, including the way we cook and add ingredients to our meals, like herbs and spices.

 In a study conducted at Penn State, the researchers worked on understanding the effects of consuming herbs and spices on the human gut.

-The research was participated by 54 adults who are at risk of cardiovascular diseases for a 4-week randomised controlled-feeding experiment.
+The research was conducted by 54 adults who are at risk of cardiovascular diseases for a 4-week randomized controlled-feeding experiment.